 Additional advice may be obtained from the school’s SENCO.
-Additional advice may be obtained from the school’s Family Liaison Officer (FLO) Maureen Caley in person on Monday morning, Wednesday morning or Friday afternoon or by telephone 01795 424143, email email@example.com Alternatively, visit the school and leave a message at the school office.
+Additional advice may be obtained from the school’s Family Liaison Officer (FLO) Maureen Caley in person on Monday - all day, Wednesday -am, Thursday - am and Friday - am or by telephone 01795 424143, email - firstname.lastname@example.org or email@example.com Alternatively, visit the school and leave a message at the school office.
 Also, the Kent SEN information is linked in the final section of this document.

 10. How are parents/carers and children with SEN supported to share their views and concerns and work alongside the school?